Higmane History, Family Crest & Coats of Arms

-Anglo-Saxon culture of England.
+The name Higmane is tied to the ancient Anglo-Saxon culture of England.
 It comes from the baptismal name for the son of Hickman.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
+Baptismal names were sometimes given in honour of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Higmane family